jdlehman/react-fuzzy-filter/README.md

 ### onChange

 `onChange` is an optional callback function that is called BEFORE the value in the input field changes via an `onchange` event.
-It can optionally return a string, which will then be passed directly to `FilterResults` rather than the original string.
+It should return a string, which will then be passed directly to `FilterResults` rather than the original string (unless the original string is returned).
 This can be used to filter out special inputs (eg: `author:jdlehman`) from fuzzy searching.
 These special inputs could then be used to change the `items` being passed to `FilterResults`.

 ### debounceTime